kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

        where a user attempts to populate *both* wrapper-level and child-template-level scheduling fields for the same workload, preventing ambiguous configurations.

 ## Design Details

 ### Core Principles & Assumptions

-Integration of Workload-Aware Scheduling (WAS) into workload controllers is guided by the following design principles:
+Integration of Workload-aware Scheduling (WAS) into workload controllers is guided by the following design principles:

 * **The Root Controller as the Compiler:** Regardless of whether a workload is a simple,